-NURS 2541 and NURS 2546
+NURS 2541 and NURS 2546 Clinical Evaluation Policies:

-Students must achieve 80% average on all clinical assignments and clinical evaluations separately in these courses.
-To determine this, take the total number of points earned and divide by the total number of points possible to get the final point percentage.
-If a student is less than 80% average on all cumulative assignments or clinical evaluation points in the course, but has a final course grade above 79.9%, the final grade for the course will be dropped to 79.9% or a C+, and the student will not be able to progress in the program.
+Students are required to achieve a cumulative average of 80% on both their clinical assignments and clinical evaluations separately in these courses.
+If a student earns less than 80% average on all cumulative assignments or clinical evaluation points in the course, but has a final course grade above 79.9%, the final grade for the course awarded will be 79.9% or a C+, and the student will be ineligible to progress in the program.